#1 Aoi Yuuki at her cutest

 An entire shopping center dedicated to food has been opened up and several international teams are all given a store to run.
 The tight and well-oiled Team Ichigo is broken up and shuffled around, pitting Ichigo against old friends with a mostly-new team that doesn’t quite get along with each other.
 During each segment of the competition, the shop with the worst sales numbers is closed and new challenges are introduced.

 It’s a logical continuation of Ichigo’s career.
-The main series was focused on her studying to become a patissiere, but now she also has to develop a sense for business and learn to grasp what it means to run a shop.
+The main series was focused on her studying to become a patissiere, but now she also has to develop a sense for business.
 What use are all these delicious pastries when they end up in a bin because customers won’t show up?
 SP Professional is only 13-episodes long and is a nice addon if you already enjoyed the original anime.